 5 Keys To Write 50K Words Within 30 Days

-Note: If you ever feel stuck somewhere you can try mind mapping and brainstorming.
+Word of Advice: If you ever feel stuck somewhere you can try mind mapping and brainstorming.

-So instead of having a goal of 1.6K per day (50K/30), try writing 1.9K or yet better 2K per day.
-That way even if you don’t feel the need for any ZWD then you’ll be writing 50K in just 26 days.
+And get this, even if you don’t need all the 4 ZWDs, you’ll only end up writing more than 50K the way I ended up writing 64K words for Camp NaNoWriMo 2015.
+So instead of having a goal of 1.6K per day (50K/30), try writing 2K per day.
+That way even if you don’t feel the need for any ZWDs then you’ll be writing 50K in just 26 days.

 If you feel that you are under some sort of writing pressure, then use one of your 4 ZWD and take that day off (if you’re following my way then you have the absolute liberty to take it easy and enjoy for 4 days.)
 Go out and watch a movie.
 DO NOT sit in front of the laptop and sulk watching other’s progress because it will lead to writer’s block.
 Just relax and forget about writing for a day.
 The next day you’ll be surprised to see that you’ll be ready to write again and that too with a renewed sense of excitement.

-Writing In Intervals Or Slots:
+3. Writing In Intervals Or Slots:

 I love this way of writing and I prefer to call it SLOTTING.
-I’m not sure about everyone, but so far I’ve interacted with more than a hundred authors and what I’ve gathered is that writing in slots is always better and more effective than writing in one sitting.
-Now there are exceptions but I’m talking about the most common cases.For slotting, you can write either in word-slots or in time-slots.
+I’m not sure about everyone, but so far I’ve interacted with more than a hundred authors and what I’ve gathered so far is that writing in slots is always better, and even more effective, than writing in one sitting.
+Now there are exceptions but I’m talking about the most common cases.

 If you are a beginner and want to write 2K per day like I explained in the previous point, then you can go about it like this: Write 500 words in one sitting, 4 times a day.
 But 4 times is a lot, isn’t it?
 So what you can do is write 500 words, then take a 20-minute break.
 Do not write in these 20 minutes.
-You can either read something or do a house chore or better yet take a nap.
+You can either read something or do a house chore or better yet take a nap!
 Then after 20 minutes write another 500 words.
 Repeat this in the evening.
 This way you’ll be writing 2K per day very easily.

-If you like quotes then I’d suggest you write some of your favourite ones on a post its and put them up on the wall just above your study table, where you can see them while writing.
+If you’re struggling with a particular scene, then leave it and move on to the other one before you get irritated and stop writing altogether.
+If you like quotes then I’d suggest you write some of your favourite ones on a post-it or a note card and put them up on the wall just above (or next to) your writing desk, where you can see them while writing.

-Ah!
-Now this is an important one.
+Ah… Now, this is an important one.
 Sometimes we get so excited about writing that we totally forget about other things and just write madly.
-It’s okay to do this if you have some really great idea that you just can’t miss but doing this again and again is not as good as you might think.
-Trust me it’s not a healthy practice.
+It’s okay to do this if you have some really great idea that you just can’t miss, but doing this, again and again, is not as good an idea as you might think.
+Trust me, it’s not a healthy practice.
 If you choose to go on like this, then sooner or later you’ll be overwhelmed and develop a writer’s block.
 And we don’t want that, do we?
-The only solution to this problem is to prioritize stuff.
+The only solution to this problem is to prioritize.

+Remember, each and everything is important.
+If you’re writing that doesn’t mean that you have an excuse to leave the house dirty or make other family members do your work.
 Nope, it’s not acceptable.
-Once in a while it is okay but being a writer is not about writing in November only.
+Once in a while, it is okay but being a writer is not about writing in November only.
 You have to write each and every day of the year, so set aside time for everything that you are supposed to do.
-Remember you won’t get the time, you’ll have to make the time.
+Remember you won’t get the time, you’ll have to make it.

-Note: All the pictures used in this articles have been taken from Pixabay, unless stated otherwise.
+Note: All the pictures used in this articles have been taken from Pixabay unless stated otherwise.